Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-04.md

 <!-- .slide: data-background="#087CB8" -->
 ## BREAK

-Take a 10 minute break and think about things in the world that share properties.
+Take a 10-minute break and think about things in the world that share properties.

 <!-- > -->